veertuinc/anka-docs/intel/Anka Virtualization/Troubleshooting Guides and Logs/guides/anka-virtualization/anka-create-stuck-or-failing.md

 ## Common reasons and solutions

 1. McAfee or other anti-virus is blocking networking initialization.
 McAfee will need to be disabled, or anka processes whitelisted.
-2. The macOS installation has failed.
+2. The macOS installation has failed for some reason.
 You can open the `anka view {name}` to ensure that it is actually stuck or failed.
-If so, try running `anka --debug create...` from your terminal to see if it works a second time.
+    - If so, try running `anka --debug create...` from your terminal to see if it works a second time.
 If it keeps failing, report the issue to Veertu support with the output from the `anka --debug create` command.
+    - It's also possible that you haven't given enough resources to the VM being created.
+We recommend a minimum of 2 vcpus and 4GBs of memory for stability.

 ## Still experiencing problems?